Hosana-sacha/Portfolio-bySacha/_posts/2025-03-15-MynewfavoriteYTchanel.md

 **Basically, the method is:**
 - Calculate the tangent at a known point
 - Add h to x
-- Assume that y(x+h) , which is the function of the tangent, is equal to the wanted curve, meaning that the newly created point is on or near the curve
+- Assume that y(x + h), which is the function of the tangent, is equal to the wanted curve, meaning that the newly created point is on or near the curve
 - Repeat this until you eventually die

 This is an awkward way of solving a problem because: